 Founding partner Robert Ross has successfully litigated a long list of catastrophic workplace injury cases, many involving loss of limbs.

 In one such Pennsylvania work injury lawsuit filed in federal court, Ross secured a $4 million recovery on behalf of a machinist who was pulled into a grinding machine at a factory.

 Other notable victories by Ross Feller Casey work injury attorneys include:

-While slip and fall accidents are the most common cause of injury in a work setting, other unsafe conditions such as loose or faulty scaffolding, or improper operation of cranes, winches, bulldozers, forklifts and other equipment can result in severe injuries.
+While slip and fall accidents are the most common cause of injury in a work setting, other unsafe conditions, including loose or faulty scaffolding or improper operation of cranes, winches, bulldozers, forklifts, and other equipment, can result in severe injuries.

 In many cases, this is true.
 But there are often exceptions, and the experienced construction and workplace injury lawyers at Ross Feller Casey have built an impressive record of success in finding them.

-Ross Feller Casey’s Philadelphia work injury attorneys handle cases on a contingency basis, so you not pay a thing unless there is a financial recovery in your case.
+Ross Feller Casey’s Philadelphia work injury attorneys handle cases on a contingency basis, so you will not pay anything unless there is a financial recovery in your case.